Background

 Working Group objectives

-The aim of this working group is to provide a concise overview of Blue Carbon, including recommendations relevant for policy and future research funding.
-The document will cover the following topics:
+The aim of this working group was to provide a concise overview of Blue Carbon, including recommendations relevant for policy and future research funding, covering the following topics:

 Working Group Members